Lisa Vihos + Sunset Park

 Lisa explored and sung the praises of Sunset Park, a small hidden gem below the bluff where North Avenue bends into 3rd Street.
 Her poetry project includes her own personal meditations on what it means to steward a small stretch of the lakefront, and resulted in a documentation through words and mixed media that she developed as the project unfolded.

 Lisa created opportunities for community members of all ages to take in and ponder the inherent beauty in this special place.
-The culmination of this initial part of the community project created a “poetry walk” along the shoreline, employing signage that presented poems created in workshops with high school students, seniors, and other members of the Sheboygan community.
+The culmination of this initial part of the community project created “Drifted Haiku” at Peace Park along the Lake Michigan shoreline, employing drift wood signage embedded in the earth that presented haiku created in workshops with high school students, seniors, and other members of the Sheboygan community.

 May Each One Flow